civilKaos82/review-abstract-data-structures-challenge/README.md

 We'll need to write tests that document the behavior of our data structure.

+*Tip:* Your goal is to write code that mimics the *behaviors* of the data structure you chose.
+This does not necessarily mean your *implementation* must be the same as the original!
+Consider how your data structure should behave, write your tests accordingly, and then strive to write the simplest code possible to make your tests pass.

 ### Release 2: Describe Use Case
 Describe a programming problem that we could model with our data structure and how the model represents the problem situation without exposing unnecessary data or methods.